After you have been admitted to the university, the following steps must be taken to ensure on-campus housing:

 Who should I contact if I want more information on housing issues at Shorter?
 Questions about living on campus should be directed to the Office of Residence Life at 706-233-7315.

-Director of Residence Life and Student Conduct
+Director of Resident Life and Student Conduct